-The overall regulatory philosophy of the act is to maximize party autonomy in shaping collaborative law participation agreements.
-The act sets a standard minimum floor for collaborative law participation agreements to inform and protect prospective parties.
+The overall regulatory philosophy of the act is to maximize party autonomy in shaping the provisions of collaborative law participation agreements and the collaborative law process.
+The act sets a standard minimum floor for collaborative law participation agreements to inform and protect prospective parties and make agreements easier to administer.
 Parties can add additional provisions to their agreements which are not inconsistent with the minimum terms.